2000 United States presidential election in Florida: Electors

 Technically, the voters of Florida cast their ballots for electors, representatives to the Electoral College.
 In 2000, Florida was allocated 25 electors because it had 23 congressional districts and 2 senators.
-All candidates who appear on the ballot or qualify to receive write-in votes must submit a list of 25 electors who pledge to vote for their candidate and his or her running mate.
+All candidates who appear on the ballot or qualify to receive write-in votes must submit a list of 25 electors who pledge to vote for their candidate and their running mate.
 Whoever wins the most votes in the state is awarded all 25 electoral votes.
 Their chosen electors then vote for president and vice president.
 Although electors are pledged to their candidate and running mate, they are not obligated to vote for them.
-An elector who votes for someone other than his or her candidate is known as a faithless elector.
+An elector who votes for someone other than their candidate is known as a faithless elector.

 The electors of each state and the District of Columbia met on December 18, 2000, to cast their votes for president and vice president.
 The Electoral College itself never meets as one body.
 Instead, the electors from each state and the District of Columbia met in their respective capitols.